RustAudio/cpal/examples/ios-feedback/README.md

 # iOS Feedback Example

 This example is an Xcode project that exercises both input and output audio streams.
-Audio samples are read in from your micrphone and then routed to your audio output device with a small but noticeable delay so you can verify it is working correctly.
+Audio samples are read in from your microphone and then routed to your audio output device with a small but noticeable delay so you can verify it is working correctly.